Sunday, August 2, 2026

 MY GRAND CANYON STORIES - INDEX

 I love the Grand Canyon.
 I love reading about its history and geology and mysteries.
 Most important, I love spending eight days rafting through its depths with friends.
-I've done that ten times in the past 36 years, with another one coming up next month, and yet another charter already booked for 2027.
+I've done that 11 times in the past 36 years, with yet another charter already booked for 2027.

 Here's an index linking to all the stories I've written about my adventures over those years.